 \subsection{Neural network architectures}

-We report experimental results obtained with various architectures (fully connected networks, Wide-ResNet-28, DenseNet40, ResNet50) and various data sets (CIFAR10/100~\cite{krizhevsky2009learning}, ImageNet~\cite{imagenet_cvpr09}).
-We trained all the networks with SGD with momentum and weight decay following the standard practice to set the relevant hyperparameters.
-We give detailed information on our training setups in~\ref{sec:training_hyperparams}.
+We report experimental results obtained with several architectures (fully connected networks, Wide-ResNet-28, DenseNet40, ResNet50) and data sets (CIFAR10/100~\cite{krizhevsky2009learning}, ImageNet~\cite{imagenet_cvpr09}).
+We train all the networks using SGD with momentum and, importantly, weight decay.
+The amount of weight decay is found with a small grid search, while the other relevant hyperparameters are set following standard practice.
+We give detailed information on our training setups in Sec. \ref{sec:training_hyperparams} of the Appendix.
 All our experiments are run on Volta V100 GPUs.
-In the following, we discuss how we vary the architecture of the models.
+In the following paragraphs, we describe how we vary the width $W$ of the models.

-\paragraph{Fully-connected networks on MNIST} We train a fully-connected network to classify the parity of the MNIST digits~\citep{lecun1998} (pMNIST) following the protocol of~\textcite{geiger2020scaling}.
-MNIST digits are projected on the first ten principal components, which are then used as inputs of a five layer fully-connected network (FC5).
+\paragraph{Fully-connected networks on MNIST.} We train a fully-connected network to classify the parity of the MNIST digits~\citep{lecun1998} (pMNIST) following the protocol of Geiger \emph{et al.}~\cite{geiger2020scaling}.
+MNIST digits are projected on the first ten principal components, which are then used as inputs of a five-layer fully-connected network (FC5).
 The four hidden representations have the same width $W$ and the output is a real number whose sign is the predictor of the parity of the input digit.

-\paragraph{Wide-ResNet-28 and DenseNet40 on CIFAR10/100} We train CIFAR10 and CIFAR100 on family of Wide-ResNet-28~\citep{zagoruyko2016wide} (WR28).
-The number of last hidden neurons in a WR28\_$n$ is $64 \cdot n$, obtained after average pooling the last $64 \cdot n$ channels of the network.
-In our experiments we also analyze two narrow versions of the standard WR28\_1 which are not typically used in the literature.
-We name them WR28\_0.25 and WR28\_0.5 since they have 1/4 and 1/2 of the number of channels of WR28\_1.
-Our implementation of DenseNet40 follows the DeseNet40-BC variant \citep{huang2017densely}.
-We vary the number of input channels $c$ in $\{8, 16, 32, 64, 128, 256\}$.
-The number of last hidden features for this architecture is $5.5\cdot c$.
+\paragraph{Wide-ResNet-28 and DenseNet40 on CIFAR10/100.} We train CIFAR10 and CIFAR100 on family of Wide-ResNet-28~\citep{zagoruyko2016wide} (WR28).
+The number $W$ of the last hidden neurons in a WR28-$n$ is $64 \cdot n$, obtained after average pooling the last $64 \cdot n$ channels of the network.
+In our experiments, we also analyze two narrow versions of the standard WR28-1 which are not typically used in the literature.
+We name them WR28-0.25 and WR28-0.5 since they have 1/4 and 1/2 of the number of channels of WR28-1.
+Our implementation of DenseNet40 follows the DenseNet40-BC variant \citep{huang2017densely}.
+We vary the number of input channels $c$ in $\{16, 32, 64, 128, 256\}$, which is twice the growth rates $k$ of the networks \cite{huang2017densely}.
+The number $W$ of the last hidden features of this architecture is $5.5\cdot c$.